inference-labs-inc/inference-network/client/README.md

-Python implementation of operator and aggregator services for the Eigenlayer SERTN protocol.
+Python implementation of operator and aggregator services for the Inference Network.

 # Developer Guide